Zero Waste Essentials: 6 Baby Products to Kickstart a Zero Waste Life

-When you have kids you might think that living a plastic free lifestyle is close to impossible.
+When you have kids you might think that living a is close to impossible.
 We know the struggle, wipes and diapers end up being some of your most used items thrown in the trash (boy do they pile up quickly).
 If you’re looking for a zero waste alternative to your new mommy lifestyle, you’re off to a good start.
 We have a list of easy swaps that will make your motherhood journey a lot less wasteful.
 As a plus, all of these alternatives save you money on the long run.

 1. Make your own baby food